S3.E1 – The Evolution of Disease Research Part 1: Roots of Resistance

 You’ll hear insights into how research, collaboration, and industry knowledge help support stronger barley production and better decision-making across the sector.
 Whether you’re a grower, agronomist, or simply interested in the future of barley, this episode sets the stage for the conversations to come in the rest of the series.

-Follow SaskBarley on social media for more barley news, research, and updates, and find more barley production resources at barleybin.ca.
+Follow @SaskBarley on Facebook, X and YouTube for more barley news, research, and updates, and find more barley production tips in our resource library.

 Listen below, or click here.